cowdao-grants/rfps/RFP-01.md

 ## Goal

-The goal of this project is to implement a `SubPoolFactory` that allows solvers to participate in the batch auction with reduced bonding requirements.
-The `SubPoolFactory` will deploy a `SubPool` for each solver, which will be funded to at least the minimum required amount.
-The `SubPoolFactory` will also provide a wrapper around the `GPv2Settlement` contract that allows solvers to execute their solutions by providing a signature attesting to the solution and their parameters.
+The goals of this project are the following.

+1. Implement a `SubPoolFactory` that allows solvers to participate in the batch auction with reduced bonding requirements.
+The `SubPoolFactory` will deploy a `SubPool` for each solver, which can be funded with arbitrary tokens and amounts.
+2. Implement `SignedSettlement`, a wrapper around the `GPv2Settlement` contract that allows solvers to execute their solutions by providing a signature attesting to the solution and their parameters.

 ### Key Features